PovedaAqui/cybertraceai-ops/README.md

 ## Roadmap

-CyberTrace is being developed in phases, with each phase introducing new capabilities:
+CybertraceAI is being developed in phases, with each phase introducing new capabilities:

 1. **Verification Module** (Currently in Development)
    - Support for common show commands